Frequently Asked Questions

 On our Booking page, you can see a chart showing our standard start-times for the year.
 You can use the calendar on the booking form to see exactly what tours are available for your chosen date; this information is updated constantly, so should be accurate at time of booking; if it isn't, we will contact you and see if we can arrange an alternative that suits you before we take payment.

-The Witchery Murder and Mystery Tour lasts 75 minutes, and the Witchery Ghost and Gore Tour lasts 80 minutes.
+The Witchery Murder and Mystery Tour lasts 75 minutes, the Witchery Ghost and Gore Tour lasts 80 minutes, and the Greyfriars Cemetery Tour lasts 90 minutes.

 Note these times are approximate: if the group size is quite small the tour may finish a few minutes early, and if there are any hold-ups en route (or the guide talks too much!) then it may be a little longer.
 If you must be finished bang on time, please advise your guide at the start of the tour.

-We usually commence our walks outside The Witchery restaurant, 352 Castlehill, The Royal Mile, Edinburgh EH1 2NF.
+Our public Ghosts & Gore Tour and Murder & Mystery Tour commence outside The Witchery restaurant, 352 Castlehill, The Royal Mile, Edinburgh EH1 2NF.

 There are a couple of exceptions.
 When the Castlehill is obstructed due to performances of the Edinburgh Military Tattoo (Monday-Saturday for three weeks during August) or a one-off concert (usually a couple of nights during June and July), the tours meet outside our shop at 84 West Bow, Victoria Street, Edinburgh EH1 2HH.
 We will advise you of this when we confirm your booking; or, if we discover later that we need to relocate, we will advise you of this immediately using the contact details you supplied when booking.